 As our subjects unpacked the experience together, we did, too, back with Dr. Campaña.
 The expert on the human psyche knew early on that the two wouldn’t fall in love.
 “Of course, the questions were designed to be effective in getting the two people to find something in common.
 This is the first step anyway toward intimacy,” she says.
 “Finding a commonality cuts through any awkwardness or alienation and it has the ability to make the setup instantly more comfortable to be in.”

-Walking us through the questions that stuck out to her most, Campaña also points out the recurring queries that touched on priorities, family and milestones.
+Walking us through the questions that stuck out to her most, Dr. Campaña also points out the recurring queries that touched on priorities, family and milestones.
 The answer to question #23 (how close and warm is your family?
 Do you feel your childhood was happier than most other people’s?) is important to note since it provides insight into the person’s background.
-“In looking for a life partner, the way they were raised matters,” adds Campaña.
+“In looking for a life partner, the way they were raised matters,” she adds.
 “It reflects how this person could one day approach parenting.”

 The darker questions, negative language and unpleasant scenarios had just as critical a role.
 “The negative questions here were a gateway for vulnerability in a sense that right then and there, Tarish and Paulo were made to trust one another with their innermost thoughts and feelings,” she elaborates.
 “The ability to be vulnerable is a key factor in intimacy because to be vulnerable is to share the totality of who you are: not just your best foot forward, not just your filtered selfie or anything of the sort.”

 In essence, the 45-minute timeframe and the 36 questions are designed to condense the kind of openness, candor and vulnerability accomplished typically over several months.
 The 36 questions can show you right away how another person, for example, would fix a hypothetical problem.
 “Here, you get to see whether you’re compatible in terms of troubleshooting issues.
 Are you more of a take-charge type of person?
-Are you the type who assesses the situation first and then softly approaches?” explains Campaña.
+Are you the type who assesses the situation first and then softly approaches?” explains Dr. Campaña.
 “It isn’t about coming up with the most similar answers as possible, but deducing for yourselves if your personalities allow for compromise and flexibility.”

 At the end of the day, here’s the clincher: falling in love, as promising as this study is, goes beyond 36 questions and even the aforementioned biological aspect of it.
-“There’s also the cultural, social and psychological aspect of a person’s views on love to take into consideration,” says Campaña, referencing the amount of men and women today who are putting off marriage to focus on themselves and their careers.
+“There’s also the cultural, social and psychological aspect of a person’s views on love to take into consideration,” says Dr. Campaña, referencing the amount of men and women today who are putting off marriage to focus on themselves and their careers.
 “You might have all these basic feelings––lust, attraction, attachment––but it all boils down to: what are you going to do about any of these?
 Given where you fit in today’s cultural and social narrative, do you pursue or do you pass?”